Coronavirus (COVID-19): latest updates and how to get care. Or use the virtual assistant below right to check symptoms.

 At the first sign of stroke, you need experts who can promptly diagnose and treat.
 The experienced neurologists at California Hospital Medical Center provide coordinated response and specialized stroke services 24 hours a day.

-According to the AHA, stroke is one of the leading causes of death and serious, long-term disability in the United States.
-On average, someone suffers a stroke every 40 seconds; someone dies of a stroke every four minutes; and 795,000 people suffer a new or recurrent stroke each year.
+Stroke is one of the leading causes of death and serious, long-term disability in the United States by the AHA.
+Someone on average suffers a stroke every 40 seconds; dies of a stroke every four minutes; and 795,000 people suffer a new or recurrent stroke each year.

-Recognizing the first warning signs of stroke and getting expert medical help quickly is critical for successful treatment and recovery.
-California Hospital has a trained stroke team that provides prompt diagnosis and treatment.
-Experienced neurologists and other clinical experts lead the team.
+Recognizing the first warning signs of stroke and getting expert medical care quickly is critical for successful treatment and recovery.
+Our trained stroke team provides prompt diagnosis and treatment based on national standards.

 FACE: Face Drooping– Does one side of the face droop or is it numb?
 Ask the person to smile.
 Is the person's smile uneven?